teng4/how.to./How_To_configure_Unity_to_receive_ROS_data_and_import_URDF_robot_model.md

 $ cd catkin_ws2
 $ source devel/setup.bash
 $ echo $ROS_PACKAGE_PATH
 $ roslaunch omni_common omni_state4.launch //this will publish data to ROS.
-And now you should be able to receive data in Unity “ROSDataReceiver” object.
+And now the received data in Unity can be observed in “ROSDataReceiver” object.
 ```

 ## Notes.